facebook/docusaurus/website/docs/search.md

 :::

-:::info From an old docsearch version?
+:::info From the old docsearch?

-You can read more about migration from DocSearch v2 and configurating v3 in [our blog post](/blog/2021/11/21/algolia-docsearch-migration).
+You can read more about migration from the legacy DocSearch infra in [our blog post](/blog/2021/11/21/algolia-docsearch-migration).

 :::

 ### Index Configuration {#algolia-index-configuration}

-After your application has been approved, you can view and update your search configuration through the web interface.
+After your application has been approved and deployed, you will receive an email with all the details for you to add DocSearch to your project.
+Editing and managing your crawls can be done via [the web interface](https://crawler.algolia.com/).
+Indices are readily available after deployment, so manual configuration usually isn't necessary.

 :::tip